 Finland, the little and feisty country in northern Europe just chilling between Sweden and Russia.
 Finland is the land of the Santa Claus, lakes, snow, reindeer, igloos, polar bears and penguins.
 JK JK, we don’t have igloos, polar bears or penguins (we wish).
-What we have is four amazing seasons, clean nature and air, over 100 000 lakes, buzzing tech industry and provably the best health care (free) and education system (free) on the planet.
+What we have is four amazing seasons, clean nature and air, over 100 000 lakes, the buzzing tech industry and provably the best health care (free) and education system (free) on the planet.
 Plus no small talk.

 Finland is also one of the safest and most stable countries in the world with equal opportunities in life, low corruption, and the lowest income differences.
 Why would you not want to live here?
 Ok, fine, there are some tiny little hiccups like the moody weather and the sun not rising for months in the north during winter.
 During the autumn, it’s mostly just dark, wet, and cold, some might even say miserable.
 You might even think there’s an unwritten agreement between citizens not to make eye contact or any contact what so ever with anyone outside their own circle of friends for those dark months, but there isn’t, it just comes naturally.

 Anyway, back to the good stuff!
 Spring and summer are really grrrrreat here.
 First rays of April sun and Finns crawl out of their holes, put shorts on and start practising some eye contact again.
 By the mid-summer festival, when the sun doesn’t go down, people are somewhat merry and happy again.
 More good stuff below! ↓

 Where To Relocate as a Developer?
 Finland!